 How was it that they were so strong?
 I’d always wondered.

 “You always had a soft spot for the leech.”
 Hank spat and I felt a deep cut in my chest.

 How they’d changed.
-The times has made them cruel.
+The times had made them cruel.

 Hank, Daniella, Sienna, Grey.
 And the boy that broke my heart -

-“Mate.
+“Mate!
 She still bloody smells like that!”
 Reece thundered and I shook from the timbre.
 His voice was deep, rich, commanding and right now, very very angry.
-He stood in front of me, eyeing me with distrust and lividity.
+He stood in front of me, eyeing me with distrust and anger.
 Even now, he still looked breathtaking.
-My heart was doing little flips and I couldn’t say for sure that it was due to the danger they possessed.
+My heart was doing little flips and I couldn’t say for sure if it was due to the danger he possessed.
 His icy green eyes had turned several shades darker as Grey held him back.
-The rest of them stood behind him, with the exception of Daniella who’s arm was still under mine.
+The rest of them stood behind him, with the exception of Daniella whose arm was still under mine.

 “Let me go!”
 I yelled weakly.
 Maybe if I created enough ruckus they’d be forced to behave.

 Daniella immediately left my hand.
 I threw her a furtive glance of appreciation before I began to move back, not taking my eyes off of him.

 “Not so fast!
 Why are you still doing this?!
 Stop with the scent now or I swear this time you will not get away!”
 Reece roared at me.
 I felt an invisible blow of force hit me with his words, it was enough to knock me breathless.